 Vietnamese food & drink

-You can expect to pay around $5 for a decent meal ($1 for street food), and $0.50 for a beer, a total bargain!
+You can expect to pay around $5 for a decent meal, $1 for street food and $0.50 for a beer.
+Bargain.

 Vietnamese food is famous worldwide for its fresh flavours and even fresher ingredients.
 Dishes are laced with punchy fish sauce, soy sauce, fresh herbs, lemongrass, ginger and mint.
-The cuisine has a tapestry of influences; spices and curries were borrowed from Thailand and India; China inspired Vietnamese stir-fries and the French love of pastries and baguettes is ubiquitous in Hanoi.
+The cuisine has a tapestry of influences: spices and curries were borrowed from Thailand and India; China inspired Vietnamese stir-fries; the French love of pastries and baguettes is ubiquitous in Hanoi.

-Keep an eye out for pho (the national dish; a noodle soup that’s often eaten at breakfast.
-Pronounced ‘fur’), bahn xeo (hearty pancakes filled with meat, veg and eggs) and gio cuon; spring rolls overflowing with fresh greens and minced pork or fish (hungry yet?).
+Keep an eye out for pho (pronounced ‘fur’).
+This is the national dish – a noodle soup that’s often eaten at breakfast.
+Bahn xeo (hearty pancakes filled with meat, veg and eggs) and gio cuon (spring rolls overflowing with fresh greens and minced pork or fish) are also worth trying.

 Street food in Vietnam is cheap, plentiful and delicious.
-If you want to get stuck into a local fair, look out for a food market (avoid anywhere selling souvenirs and tourist trappings) and grab bowlfuls of com binh dan – cheap and filling, meat and rice – for around $1 a go (what a bargain!).
+If you want to get stuck into the local fare, look out for a food market.
+But avoid anywhere selling souvenirs and tourist trappings.
+Grab bowlfuls of com binh dan – cheap and filling, meat and rice – for around $1 a go.

 Costs in Vietnam

 The official currency of Vietnam is the Vietnamese Dong, but US dollars are also accepted generally too.
-It’s a good idea to bring some in smaller change with you – $1, $5 and $10 are handy for tipping guides, drivers or in restaurants.
+It’s a good idea to take some in smaller change with you. $1, $5 and $10 are handy for tipping guides, drivers or waiters.